jmadala/workshop-cultivating-coders/README.md

 $ oc expose svc ghost --hostname=ghost.jmac-first-project.apps.thedigitalgarage.io
 route "ghost" exposed
 ```
+Alternatively, you can **create a route** directly from the web console, by visting your Overview page and selecting the option of the Ghost pod that was created.

+If using the CLI is not your thing, Ghost is now available as an instant-app that you can deploy directly from the Digital Garage web console!

-These are the only commands you need to get a “plain vanilla” Docker image deployed to Digital Garage.
+In summary, these are the basic commands you need to get a “plain vanilla” Docker image deployed to Digital Garage.
 This process should work with any Docker image that follows best practices, such as not running as root, having a port EXPOSED, and even just defining a CMD to execute on start.
 More informtaion on best practices can be found at:

 [Docker Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)